Top blog articles

 Let’s show you exactly what we mean.
 Here are 15 long narrow bathroom ideas, tips, and tricks that will make your space stylish and functional.

 A wall-mounted toilet creates more visual space on the floor.
 It looks compact and is easy to clean too.
 The creative tile patterns, polished chrome, and a black-and-white palette lend glamour and visual drama.
 We love the fact that the checkered tiles effectively complement the yellow tile panel on top of the toilet.
-The engineered wood used for storage and open shelving give the space a rustic charm which makes it really different.
+The engineered wood used for storage and open shelving gives the space a rustic charm which makes it really different.
 Notice that the designer has purposely used large rectangular tiles on the wall — lending depth to this small area and making it look bigger.

 Mirrors instantly create more visual space.
 If you have a long, narrow bathroom — having an extra-large frameless mirror is your answer.
 What’s more, the drop-in tub and the compact vanity make the space utilitarian and stylish.
 We feel the white and brown bathroom decor is simple yet pleasing to the eyes.
 The soft lighting, the aroma candles, and the incense add that touch of mystique to the bathroom.

-Continued flooring is the most logical design to a long, narrow bathroom.
+Continued flooring is the most logical design for a long, narrow bathroom.
 It makes the room seem more spacious.
 Changing materials can easily interrupt the space; something we don’t want.
 Here, a marble floor effortlessly runs up to the walls — giving the area a cohesive look.
 We love the light-gray storage under a stark-white marble countertop sink.
 Notice the gold accents that seem to add richness to this otherwise simple design.

 The first thing you must do in a narrow bathroom is to eliminate the curb around your shower.
 Let the flooring continue right into the shower.

 The best materials would be concrete, tile, or stone slabs.
-Since there is no visual blockage to your shower area, space looks roomy.
+Since there is no visual blockage to your shower area, the space looks roomy.

 And, if you can manage to bring in a window — a large one at that — your bathroom will be airy too.
 You can even incorporate a concealed or infinity-edge shower drain for a totally seamless look.
 An added advantage of curbless showers — they are easier to clean too.

-As with wall mounted toilets, wall mounted sinks and vanity are an excellent way to save floor space and to make your small bathroom appear roomier.
+As with wall-mounted toilets, wall-mounted sinks and vanity are an excellent way to save floor space and to make your small bathroom appear roomier.
 And, you can add a little bit of storage space too.

 Look for narrow washbasin designs and the latest thin-edge sinks.
 You can go for a ceramic sink.
 It is just as strong as a traditional one and is available in different shapes and sizes on the market.